Skip to content

 public static void main(String[] args) {

-// retrieve the reference to the [DAO] layer after instantiating the Spring context
+// retrieve the [DAO] layer reference after instantiating the Spring context

 try (AnnotationConfigApplicationContext ctx = new AnnotationConfigApplicationContext(AppConfig.class)) {